 In the past, shareholders of public companies have often brought securities class action suits against those companies following periods of instability in the market price of their securities.
 If we were involved in a class action suit, it could divert a significant amount of our management's attention and other resources from our business and operations and require us to incur significant expenses to defend the suit, which could harm our results of operations.
-Any such class action suit, it may be required to pay significant damages, which could have a material adverse effect on our financial condition and results of operations.
+Any such class action suit, whether or not successful, could harm our reputation and restrict our ability to raise capital in the future.
+In addition, if a claim is successfully made against us, it may be required to pay significant damages, which could have a material adverse effect on our financial condition and results of operations.